AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-14-My_understanding_Is_it_a_bird_file.md

 urls = search_images('bird photos', max_images=1)
 urls[0]
 ```
-We are searching for using Duck Duck Go for images of bird photos.
+Here, we are searching for using Duck Duck Go for images of bird photos.
 This then provides us with the URL of a bird image we grabbed.

 ```python